KeanuVentura/CookingUpInsights/README.md

 To investigate the relationship between cooking time and recipe ratings, I performed a hypothesis test comparing recipes with short cooking times (20–30 minutes) to those with long cooking times (300–400 minutes)

-**Null Hypothesis (H₀):** There is no difference in average recipe ratings between recipes with short cooking times and those with long cooking times.
+**Null Hypothesis (H₀):** There is no difference in average recipe ratings between recipes with short cooking times and those with long cooking times
 **Alternative Hypothesis (H₁):** There is a difference in average recipe ratings between the two cooking time bins
 **Test Statistic:** The difference in means of average ratings between the two cooking time bins
 **Significance Level:** 5% (α = 0.05)